giuliojiang/jpress/doc/Doc.md

 `jpress.main.GSIGNIN_CLIENTID` Is used in the google-sign-in library API.

+`jpress.main.BLOG_NAME` Is the name of the blog as displayed.

 # Server side context jpressContext

 `jpressContext.googleClientId` The Google API Client ID for Sign-in services